California parole panel votes in favor of release from prison for Sirhan Sirhan

-The slaying of Kennedy (D-N.Y.), then a contender for the Democratic presidential nomination, likely changed the course of American history.
-But Sirhan’s lawyer argued that was an irrelevant consideration for parole — that the criteria of rehabilitation, remorse and future dangerousness applied to all prisoners should also be applied to Sirhan, now 77.
+The slaying of Kennedy (D-N.Y.), then a contender for the Democratic presidential nomination, probably changed the course of American history.
+But Sirhan’s lawyer argued that was an irrelevant consideration for parole — that the criteria of rehabilitation, remorse and future dangerousness that are applied to all prisoners should also be applied to Sirhan, now 77.

-“Over half a century has passed,” Sirhan told the two parole commissioners, “and that young impulsive kid I was does not exist anymore...Sen.
-Kennedy was the hope of the world and I injured, and I harmed all of them and it pains me to experience that, the knowledge for such a horrible deed.”
+“Over half a century has passed,” Sirhan told the two parole commissioners, “and that young, impulsive kid I was does not exist anymore. … Senator Kennedy was the hope of the world and I injured, and I harmed all of them, and it pains me to experience that, the knowledge for such a horrible deed.”

 It was Sirhan’s 16th parole hearing.
-Since California abolished capital punishment in 1972, and Sirhan’s sentence was reduced to life, he has been eligible for release since 1975.
-The decision by the two-person panel will be reviewed by the full parole board for 90 days before it is final.
-Then the California governor, currently Gavin Newsom (D) who is facing a recall election which ends on Sept.
-14, will have 30 days to uphold the decision, reverse it, or send it back to the board.
+Since California abolished capital punishment in 1972, and Sirhan’s sentence was changed to life, he has been eligible for release since 1975.
+The decision by the two-person panel will be reviewed by the full parole board for 120 days before it is final.
+Then the California governor — currently Gavin Newsom (D), who is facing a recall election that ends Sept.
+14 — will have 30 days to uphold the decision, reverse it or send it back to the board.

-Another son, Robert F. Kennedy Jr., sent a letter to the parole board on Friday in support of Sirhan after learning that the Los Angeles County Sheriff’s Department had sent a letter opposing parole “on behalf of the Kennedy family.”
+Another son, Robert F. Kennedy Jr., sent a letter to the parole board Friday in support of Sirhan after learning that the Los Angeles County Sheriff’s Department had sent a letter opposing parole “on behalf of the Kennedy family.”

 “Please know that that letter was not at the direction of the ‘family,’ and certainly not me,” Robert Kennedy Jr. wrote.
 “As you may know, I have been a strong advocate for the release of Mr. Sirhan B. Sirhan since I learned of evidence that was not presented to the court during his trial.”

-After the ruling, Robert Kennedy Jr. said, “My father, I think, would be really happy today.
+After the ruling, Robert Kennedy Jr. said: “My father, I think, would be really happy today.
 My father believed in compassion.
 The ideals of our justice system are the possibility of redemption and the importance of forgiveness.
 He didn’t believe the justice system was just about revenge.”

+On Friday night, six of the nine surviving Kennedy children issued a statement strongly condemning the decision, and promising to challenge it “every step of the way.”
+The signers were former congressman Joseph P. Kennedy II (D-Mass.), as well as Courtney, Kerry, Chris, Maxwell and Rory Kennedy.

+“We are devastated that the man who murdered our father has been recommended for parole,” the six siblings wrote.
+“We adamantly oppose the parole and release of Sirhan Sirhan and are shocked by a ruling that we believe ignores the standards of parole of a confessed, first-degree murderer in the state of California.”

+The Kennedys urged the Parole Board or Newsom to reverse the panel’s recommendation, saying, “We are in disbelief that this man would be recommended for release.”

-Paul Schrade was one of five people who were wounded in the shooting as they walked behind Kennedy, and Schrade has long believed that Sirhan shot him, but did not shoot Kennedy.
-After the ruling, Schrade said, “I’m pleased that we’ve done this for Sirhan because he didn’t deserve all of the very bad behavior from the prison system," meaning repeated parole denials, "and prosecutors and police.
+Paul Schrade was one of five people who were wounded in the shooting as they walked behind Kennedy, and Schrade has long believed that Sirhan shot him but did not shoot Kennedy.
+After the ruling, Schrade said, “I’m pleased that we’ve done this for Sirhan because he didn’t deserve all of the very bad behavior from the prison system,” meaning repeated parole denials, “and prosecutors and police.
 He was innocent and didn’t deserve this for 53 years.”

 For the first time, the Los Angeles County district attorney did not appear at one of Sirhan’s parole hearings to argue in opposition.
-Newly elected prosecutor George Gascòn issued a policy that his office would no longer participate in parole hearings.
+Newly elected prosecutor George Gascón issued a policy that his office would no longer participate in parole hearings.

 “The role of a prosecutor and their access to information ends at sentencing,” Gascon adviser Alex Bastian said, noting that parole boards are better suited to judge a prisoner’s time behind bars and likelihood of reoffending.
 “If someone is no longer a threat to public safety after having served more than 50 years in prison, then the parole board may recommend release based on an objective determination.
 Our office policies take these principles into account and as such, our prosecutors stay out of the parole board hearing process.”

-Note: Correction: An earlier version of this story said the California parole board has 90 days to review the panel’s decision.
-It has 120 days.
-A state corrections spokesman initially provided incorrect information.
-This article has been corrected.